materialsvirtuallab/nano281/labs/lab2/README.md

 2. How many elements are there in this data set?
 (1 point)
 3. How many unique formulae are there?
 (1 point)
 4. Count the number of materials where each element is present.
 Sort this count.
-Create a barplot showing the number of materials with the top 10 most common elements (excluding iodine itself) in this data set.
+Create a barplot showing the number of materials with the top 10 most common elements in this data set.
 (4 points)

 Hint: When dealing with formula, you may use `pymatgen.core.Composition` to speed up the process.
 For example, the following code snippet shows the use of Composition to process formula.
 For more usage, you may visit